 Keep these safety tips in mind when choosing or making the costumes:

-- Masks and face coverings can make it hard for your kid to see when they’re walking around trick-or-treating.
-Face paint is a great alternative but make sure that you’re using safe, hypoallergenic products (also make sure to wash it off before they go to bed).
-Don’t use materials like strong glue, large prices of glitter or glass shards, especially on skin.
-Check if wigs, beards, wings and tails are flame-retardant (check the package).
+- Make sure that you’re using safe, hypoallergenic products if you’re using face paint.
+Also make sure to wash it off before they go to bed.
+Don’t use materials like strong glue, large pieces of glitter or glass shards, especially on skin.
+Check if wigs, beards, wings and tails are flame-retardant (read the package).

 - Scarves, strings and ribbons can be choking hazards for the little ones.
 Look for velcro-fastened costumes instead.
 Also, long flowing gowns or heels on little witches or princesses can trip them when walking around the neighbourhood.
 See if they can walk properly before leaving the house (or shorten the length and let them wear heel-less, comfortable shoes).